tyudope/perfume-recommender/README.md

 - Source: **Fragrantica** dataset (public datasets and community exports).
 - Strategy: prefer datasets that include **brand, name, accords, description, rating, longevity, sillage**.
 - Downloaded raw CSV/JSON and placed an intermediate file in `data/` (not committed if license-sensitive).
+- Normal Data contains 60.000+ more rows, but I optimized for 'Render free tier under 512 MB ram.'

 ### 2) Cleaning
 Implement a small cleaning script (example `scripts/clean_fragrantica.py` or integrated in your pipeline):